Battle of Kapyong: Awards

-Ferguson was nominated by Burke and awarded the Distinguished Service Order.
+Ferguson was nominated by Burke and awarded the DSO.
 Burke claimed that Ferguson had displayed bravery under fire.
 Ferguson did not nominate O'Dowd for an award.
 O'Dowd had assumed field command of the battalion and had designed and executed the 3 RAR escape.
 Ferguson was removed from command in July and was assigned to training duties in Australia.

 Koch was awarded both the American Distinguished Service Cross and the British Military Cross for the essential role his tanks had played in the fighting around Hill 504.

-The Royal Australian Regiment, Princess Patricia's Canadian Light Infantry, and the Middlesex Regiment were subsequently granted the battle honour "Kapyong".
+The Royal Australian Regiment, Princess Patricia's Canadian Light Infantry and the Middlesex Regiment were subsequently granted the battle honour "Kapyong".
 Today, the battle is regarded as the most famous action fought by the Canadian and Australian armies in Korea, and the most famous action fought by the Canadian Armed Forces since WWII.
-On the Battle of Kapyong battlefield itself in South Korea, a major park and memorial to the Canadian Army was built and dedicated in 1983, the (Kapyong) Gapyeong Canada Monument.
-There is also a major park and monument dedicated to the Australian Army participation in the Battle of Kapyong, 1.3 kilometres distant from the Canadian monument in the same area.
+On the battlefield itself, a major park and memorial to the Canadian Army was built and dedicated in 1983, the (Kapyong) Gapyeong Canada Monument.
+There is also a major park and monument dedicated to the Australian Army participation in the battle, 1.3 kilometres distant from the Canadian monument in the same area.